BioInfoNote/FUNscore/README.md

-# calFUNscore
+# FUNscore

-The goal of calFUNscore is to evaluate functional score of tumor cells/tissue using scRNA or bulk transcriptomic data.
+The goal of FUNscore is to evaluate functional score of tumor cells/tissue using scRNA or bulk transcriptomic data.

 ## Installation

-You can install the development version of calFUNscore from [GitHub](https://github.com/) with:
+You can install the development version of FUNscore from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")